macwang/CarND-Vehicle-Detection/mywriteup.md

 ## Perform HOG feature extraction

 Then I randomly choose couple images and apply HOG to it.

+![alt text][image6]

 I tried dozen rounds, I noticed the HOG image of a car image must have a boundary around the car body.
 Like this

 ![alt text][image3]